Blistered Shishito Peppers

 Cast Iron Skillet

-Pour a shallow layer of oil into your cast iron skillet, and turn your burner to medium high.
+Coat the bottom of your cast iron skillet with a thin layer of oil, and turn your burner to medium high.

-Sort through your peppers and make sure they are in good shape, clean and completely dry.
+Sort through your peppers and make sure they are clean and completely dry.

 Test your oil temperature by dropping one pepper into the pan.
-If it begins to pop, then it’s time to cook!
+If it begins to snap, crackly and pop 💁🏼♀️, then it’s time to cook!

-As the peppers sizzle, crack and pop, gently toss them around in the pan with your tongs so that each one becomes lightly coated in oil.
+Gently toss the peppers around in the pan with your tongs so that each one becomes lightly coated in the oil.

 8. Finish with a generous sprinkle of flaky Maldon Salt and garnish with a lime or edible flower.